Murcul/humans-of-gitstart/docs/open-positions/gtmintern.md

 Not sure whether this is for you?
 Read this candidate's feedback!

+> See, I've been in the industry for quite a long time.
+And I had lots of interviews and interviewers throughout my career.
+Some were good, while some sucked big time; as usual.
+HOWEVER, and I'm not even exaggerating when I say this - interview experience with GitStart was not even ONE OF the best, but absolutely THE BEST I ever had in my 15 years career.
+Every person that I spoke to in the process was EXTREMELY charismatic, really eager to learn about myself and, what's more, it was absolutely obvious that they LOVED GitStart.
+I have NEVER EVER EVER seen anything even remotely like this.
+So how was the process?
+Amazing!
+I actually enjoyed it and was looking forward to more of it :D
 >

 *For this internship we'll probably replace the hackweek with a short hackday.*